EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 </feature>
 ```

-For Android, images from the internet are only shareable with this permission added to `AndroidManifest.xml`:
+For Android, images (or other files) from the internet are only shareable with this permission added to `AndroidManifest.xml`:
 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```